 - When you first start training with liver cake, give them a small piece every time you have success with recall.

-- By limiting the use of liver cake just for walks, they will draw an association with being rewarded the most high-value treats with good behaviour off-leash.
+- By limiting the use of liver cake just for walks, they will draw an association with being rewarded the most high-value treats with good behavior off-leash.

 Word of Warning: Beware that other dogs will also sniff out these recall treats, so be on your guard at all times!
 We have previously been surrounded by more than 10 beady little eyes all begging for the goods!